graphops/launchpad-charts/charts/erigon/README.md

 ## Features

 - Actively maintained by [GraphOps](https://graphops.xyz) and contributors
-- Supports deploying a `rpcdaemon` sidecar within the `Pod` that contains the stateful `erigon` container, allowing direct database access and higher performance for the sidecar `rpcdaemon`
+- Supports deploying a `rpcdaemon` sidecar within the `Pod` that contains the stateful `erigon` container, enabling shared state access and higher performance for the sidecar `rpcdaemon`
 - Supports an independent pool of `rpcdaemon` instances, with auto-scaling support, for automatic elastic JSON-RPC
 - Strong security defaults (non-root execution, ready-only root filesystem, drops all capabilities)
 - Readiness checks to ensure traffic only hits `Pod`s that are healthy and ready to serve requests